ArduPilot/ardupilot/libraries/AP_Scripting/README.md

 ## Enabling Scripting Support in Builds

-To enable scripting the `--enable-scripting` flag must be passed to waf.
+Scripting is automatically enabled on all boards with at least 1MB of flash space.
-The following example enables scripting and builds the ArduPlane firmware for the Cube.
+The following example enables scripting, builds the ArduPlane firmware for the Cube, and uploads it.

 ```
-$ waf configure --enable-scripting --board=CubeBlack
+$ waf configure --board=CubeBlack

 $ waf plane

+$ waf plane --upload
 ```

 To run SITL you can simply use the `sim_vehicle.py` script which will wrap the configuration, compilation,